Melchior Carneiro, SJ

 A Macao aerogramme (Macao #4) carries the imprinted stamp of the Santa Casa da Misericórdia founded by Bishop Carneiro

 MACAO, 1984, the Holy House of Mercy shows up in an architectural series, Scott 489

 Holy House of Mercy Hospice of Macao is located in Sao Lázaro district.
 It was designed in the beginning of the 20th century, the first urbanization experience in terms of social welfare structure.
 By the end of the 19th century a Chinese philanthropist donated the land for the construction of a hospice for old women which was built by the beginning of the 20th century.
-By the middle of 2000, the Hospice ceased to be used as an asylum for old people, having its residents been transferred to a new building.
-The Hospice is used now as a cultural and creative space.
-More
+By the middle of 2000, the hospice ceased to be used as an asylum for old people, and its residents were transferred to a new building.
+The hospice is used now as a cultural and creative space.